 On 20 March 2020, the UK Government announced the largest state economic intervention in peacetime, to prevent hundreds of thousands of employees being placed on lay-off or made redundant.
 Through the Coronavirus Job Retention Scheme (CJRS), the Government have committed to reimbursing 80% of employees’ wage costs, up to a cap of £2,500 per month.
 The scheme is open to all UK employers, regardless of size.

 Yes, nothing in the Treasury Directions or HMRC guidance prohibits employees being simultaneously on furlough and on maternity leave if the employee agrees to it.
 However, this is subject to the following:

-From 1 July, part-time furloughing will be permitted.
+Yes, this is referred to as flexible furlough.
 Working arrangements must be agreed in writing with employees.
 To calculate payments for flexible furlough, the following approach is advisable: